gitbucket/gitbucket-news/_posts/2017-01-03-git-lfs-support.md

 ![Blob view]({{site.baseurl}}/images/git-lfs-support/blob-view.png)

 GitLFS support in GitBucket is still experimantal.
-It has several problemns currently including a security issue or various storage support.
+It has several problems currently including a security issue or various storage support.
 We have to continue to consider GitLFS support.